Meet Jacqui Smith – Strictly Come Dancing contestant and former Home Secretary

 Week One: Foxtrot (3 + 5 + 5) = 13

-So far, Jacqui’s Strictly journey didn’t get off to a smooth start.
+So far, Jacqui’s Strictly journey hasn’t got off to a smooth start.
 She found herself at the bottom of the leaderboard with her Foxtrot.

 Could he be any more wonderful?! @TheAntonDuBeke says I’m making good Samba progress so he’s brought in his special tea for our tea breaks. #Strictly #StrictlyComeDancing #Strictly2020 #teadance #everythingstopsfortea pic.twitter.com/9wEtA4CAaR